katiehuangx/katiehuangx/README.md

 ## 🙋🏻‍♀️ Introducing Myself

 I'm Katie, a data professional with a strong focus in SQL.

-Currently, I'm a SQL consultant at DataLemur where I've developed over 100 queries and improved user understanding through detailed documentation.
+As a SQL consultant at DataLemur, I have developed over 100 queries and improved user understanding through detailed documentation.

-My areas of expertise include query optimization, database design, data modeling, and data analysis.
+With expertise in query optimization, database design, data modeling, and data analysis, I'm passionate about helping businesses make sense of their data.
+Currently, I'm open to remote opportunities in roles such as SQL Developer, Database Administrator, and Analytics Engineer.

 ### 📚 Projects